Degree: Master of Science (MS)

 Program Overview

-MS in CS has three tracks: a Course-Focused track, a Project-Focused track, and a Thesis-Focused track.
-Although all of the three options require 30 semester hours of credit, they are structured differently to achieve different objectives.
+The MS in Computer Science has three tracks: a Course-Focused track, a Project-Focused track, and a Thesis-Focused track.
+Although all of the three options require 30 credit hours, they are structured differently to achieve different objectives.
 The Course-Focused track prepares students for advanced industry employment and should be treated as a terminal MS degree in CS.
 The Project-Focused track if for students who seek opportunities for completing an applied project, for example within the context of an established collaboration with industry.
 The Thesis-Focused track is mainly for students who have interests in research.
 Therefore, the three tracks have different requirements in admission, advising, and course work.

 Admission